 With this unmistakable brightly coloured onion domes piercing the sky, this is a St. Petersburg landmark.
 Sadly, the main dome was encased in scaffolding during my visit.

 The interior of the church is equally stunning, with its 700 m² intricate mosaic panels created by a who’s who of artists of the time.

 At least, that’s what’s the marketing material will tell you.
 In reality, this one-hour boat ride left me underwhelmed.
-Although the weather didn’t help – it was grey and wet – the trip concentrated on the city’s main waterways rather than the smaller canals.
-But, as I say, under bright blue skies this may have been a different experience.
+Although the weather didn’t help – it was grey and wet – the trip concentrated on St. Petersburg‘s main waterways rather than the smaller canals.
+But under bright blue skies this may have been a different experience.

-St Petersburg’s metro is relatively young – first opened in 1955 – and is beautiful.
+St. Petersburg’s metro is relatively young – it started operating in 1955 – and is beautiful.
 It’s not often that a functional means of transport is turned into multiple works of arts.